ADHD Girls to Women

 Lotta Borg Skoglund

-Lotta Borg Skoglund is a certified specialist in family practice and psychiatry/addiction and the medical director of SMART Psychiatry, specializing in treatment and assessment of neurodevelopmental disorders.
-Lotta is a frequent guest on Swedish TV, radio shows and an active advocate for patient autonomy in social media and the press, and an internationally recognised ADHD expert.
+Lotta Borg Skoglund is a certified specialist in family practice and psychiatry/addiction.
+She is the medical director of SMART Psychiatry, specializing in the treatment and assessment of neurodevelopmental disorders.
+Lotta is a frequent guest on Swedish TV and radio shows, an active advocate for patient autonomy in social media and the press, and an internationally recognized ADHD expert.

 Returns